Regrets and Painful Memories in Recovery

 It’s no surprise that tearing those walls down is painful.

-Those walls are built to protect ourselves, our addiction, and what ultimately lies under it.
+Those walls are built to protect ourselves, our addiction, and what ultimately lies under them.

 But recovery isn’t about being harsh on yourself in the process.
-In fact, it’s quite the opposite.
+It’s quite the opposite.

 People who struggle with addiction are usually already hard enough on themselves.

-It’s a process that requires patience, grace, teachability, and love towards ourselves and others.
+It’s a process that requires patience, grace, teachability, and love toward ourselves and others.

 Why Are My Memories so Painful?